How to Spot the Most Common LinkedIn Scams

 LinkedIn Scam #2: Fake Request for Your Personal Information

-This email contains a hyperlink that says, "click here" to confirm your email address.
+This email might contain a hyperlink that says something like "click here to confirm your email address."
 If you click on this link, it will bring you to a compromised website that looks very similar to the LinkedIn site.
 The site will ask for your email and password.
 Scammers will then take this information and put you at risk for identity theft.
 This type of theft is known as "phishing."

 LinkedIn Scam #3: Invitation From Scammer

-It's important to check out the people who invite you to connect with them on LinkedIn.
+It's important to check out the people who invite you to connect with them on LinkedIn, as they could be fake profiles.
 If you don't know the person, check out their profile carefully.
 Warning signs include a very brief profile with a limited amount of company and job information.
 If you accept the invitation, the next message might be one with a link to a scam.